When you’re on holidays, local tips can often lead to the most exhilarating experiences.

 Sampling the local cuisine of any destination surely ranks as one of the great pleasures of life.
 This rings particularly true in Byron Bay, where the convergence of cultures, eclectic sorts and a devotion to a healthier, conscious way of being has led to a dynamic eating scene.

 Prefer a plant-based diet?
 Don’t fret.
 There are plenty of wonderful vegan and vegetarian places around, too.
 If you haven’t already done so, make sure to stop in at No Bones.
-Their meals are delicious!
+Their meals are so memorable that we constantly hear that non-vegans regularly flock to No Bones as well!

 2) Where to Walk or Run